WingedFighter/LetsTalkAboutIt/README.md

 # LetsTalkAboutIt
-An experimental add on for Godot 4.2 for adding conversation functionality to an editor
+An experimental add on for Godot 4.2 for adding talk functionality to an editor